yuliu625/CHFEN/manuscript.md

 3. What are the insights or contributions of the proposed work to the research community?
 ### Problem & Key Challenges
 Current approaches still have problems with:
+- Current work in multimodal affective computing focuses on the emotions that are synthesized by the video, rather than the emotions that the video conveys and elicits.
+-
 ### Contributions
+- **Dataset:**

 ## Motivation
 **A reasonable motivation is extremely important.**